 There’s still a lot of Moroccan vibes and spots where you can get really nice photos here.
 A lot of windows have stained glass cathedral-like glow when the lights hit them – no filter necessary!

-The hypoallergenic rooms are spacious and luxurious and elegantly furnished.
-It has long beds with the Palais Ommeyad signature engraved on its headboard.
+The hypoallergenic rooms are spacious, luxurious, and elegantly furnished.
+The rooms feature long beds with the Palais Ommeyad signature engraved on its headboard.
 The bedding is comfortable, and you can really tell you get what you pay for.